Automating image builds using Jenkins and Packer

 Click Start using Jenkins to complete the installation and go to the Jenkins administration panel.

-Enter your Yandex Cloud authorization data and create a task to download changes from the github repository so that Jenkins can build images.
-The authorization data is used in the variables stored in the Packer configuration files.
+Enter your Yandex Cloud credentials and create a task to download changes from the GitHub repository so that Jenkins can build images.
+These credentials will be used in the variables stored in the Packer configuration files.

 Global

-Get the ID of the subnet where images will be built by running the
+link. - Get the ID of the subnet where the images will be built by running the

 yc vpc subnet list